Liquid Chlorine for swimming pools

 Another benefit is that you are not constantly adding salt to your pool.
 This means that you will not fall victim to a stain from contaminated salt.
 Salt staining is a real issue for some pool owners, particularly if cheap or contaminated salt is used.
 Most salt pools consume around 300 kg of salt every year.
 That’s a lot of salt!
 Each bag increases the odds that you will strike a contaminated bag and stain your pool.

 “These days, pool salt comes from all parts of the world which means the quality varies more than it has in the past.
-Because salt staining and discoloration are becoming more common, it is smart to spend a few extra bucks on quality salt.”
+Because salt staining and discoloration are becoming more common, it is smart to spend a few extra bucks on good quality salt.
+It will work out cheaper in the end”

 “Liquid chlorine is cheaper to buy than powdered chlorine.
 It is also easier to control the chlorine level in larger pools as a lot can be added quickly.
 The ability to regulate chlorine levels is one reason why liquid chlorine systems are so common in commercial pools.”